Latest Trends in Automation 2026: AI-Powered Transformation

 - Developing Chatbots and Virtual Assistants: Building AI-powered conversational interfaces for customer service and internal support.

-Companies such as Appian, Microsoft Power Automate, and Zapier are leading the charge in this space, providing platforms that cater to both business users and professional developers.
+Companies such as Appian, Microsoft Power Automate, and workflow automation are leading the charge in this space, providing platforms that cater to both business users and professional developers.
 With their ease of use and rapid development capabilities, no-code/low-code platforms are enabling organizations to unlock the full potential of automation.

 Robotic Process Automation (RPA) Enhancements: AI Integration and Intelligent Bots